thursdaybw/project_status_and_logs/vscode_lando_xdebug_part_1.md

 Remember, it's crucial to ensure that the `XDEBUG_SESSION` environment variable is set in my environment when using this workflow.
 If it's not set, Xdebug won't start, even if `xdebug.start_with_request` is set to "trigger".
 I always double-check my environment variables before running my scripts.

+## Learnings

+I've learned that the XDEBUG_SESSION variable I set on the command line is the same one I can use as a GET/POST variable or cookie name in the browser.
+This variable is what I use to trigger a debugging session with Xdebug.
+I can set XDEBUG_SESSION=1 or to any other value that suits my needs.

+When using PhpStorm, I can differentiate between different servers based on the XDEBUG_SESSION value.
+This is useful when I'm working with multiple projects or servers.
+However, when using VSCode, it doesn't have the same server differentiation feature.
+In VSCode, I define my debugging configurations in a launch.json file, and the configuration used is determined by the one I select when I start debugging in VSCode.

 ## Current Status

 I've successfully set up Xdebug with Lando and VSCode.